 With the holiday season in full swing, many businesses celebrate and bring in the new year with a gift to charity.
 It's a simple act of kindness that benefits the community and helps build brand goodwill.
 For small businesses, donating to charity can also bring with it a handful of difficulties and potential headaches.

 If your business wants to give to charity this holiday season, or at all during the year, it's crucial to follow a few guidelines.

 Why give?
 Connect with your community

-To put it bluntly, charitable giving is good PR, and it's just good sense for businesses, especially small businesses that are dependent on their community to keep them in business.
+Let's start with the basics.
+There are a few reasons why your business should consider donating.
+Charitable giving is good PR, and it makes sense for your business, especially small businesses that are dependent on their community to keep them in business.

-"What distinguishes small business from large-scale corporations is the connection with the community,” Kristen Fusaro-Pizzo, owner of Bath, Body, Candle Moments, said.
+"What distinguishes small business from large-scale corporations is the connection with the community," said Kristen Fusaro-Pizzo, owner of Bath, Body, Candle Moments.
 "People want to … shop at a small business because a small business cares about them, as individuals, and the causes they care about."

-Charitable giving demonstrates that you give back to the community and that you're in business not just make a profit from it.
+Charitable giving demonstrates that you give back to the community and that you're in business for more than making a profit.
 As a small business, while you don't get as large a tax deduction that large corporations and enterprises do, don't overlook the other benefits you glean from philanthropy.

-To make the most out of your donations, first pick the right organization to donate to.
-For your donation to qualify for a tax deduction, your chosen charity needs to be a bona fide 501(c) (3) organization.
-Use the IRS' search tool to confirm the group is registered.
-For a small business that's tied to the community, it makes sense to pick a local group to donate to.
+To make the most out of your donations, first, pick the right organization to donate to.
+For a small business that's tied to the community, it often makes sense to pick a local group.

 "We try to focus on smaller local groups versus nationwide organizations, since these are the ones that the bigger companies seem to miss," Schweig said.